 - Maintain a Vulnerability management program

-- Implementing Strong access control measure
+- Implementing a Strong access control measure

 - Regularly Monitoring and testing networks